urbit/docs/userspace/tudumvc/hosting-on-urbit.md

 The goal here is to get a fully integrated version of TodoMVC, back-ended by Urbit, to run entirely from an Urbit.
 To start off, we'll host the default React.js + Hooks implementation of TodoMVC on a ship.
 From there, we can work on building a backend for the app, using a %gall agent.

 ## Required Files {#required-files}
-* The /src-lesson2/react-hooks folder copied to your local environment
+* The /src-lesson2/react-hooks folder copied to your local environment.

 ## Learning Checklist {#learning-checklist}
 * Interacting with TodoMVC using `yarn`, including